aposhiana/cxx-programs/Shell/README.md

 * `^ k` runs the kth command. `k` must be a valid integer
 * `cd` changes the current directory as expected

+Type `exit` to exit the shell program.
+Interrupt signals will be caught; therefore this is the preferred way to exit the program.

-Piping between commands is supported including piping between built-in and non-built-in commands.
+Piping between commands is supported, including piping between built-in and non-built-in commands.

 *This program is only designed to run on Linux.*